chocolatey/docs/input/docs/CentralManagement/CentralManagementSetup.md

 Description: Information on how to setup CCM
 ---

-# Chocolatey Central Mangement Setup
+# Chocolatey Central Management Setup

 Installing CCM takes a little more pre-thought than simply running the package installs.
 While it is envisioned that CCM will be installed across multiple servers (split installation), it is certainly possible to run CCM on a single server (monolithic).